Adèle de Bellegarde: After the Republic (1804–1830)

 After the Battle of Waterloo in June 1815, de Bellegarde and Aurore visited de Staël at Coppet, then returned to France.
 They lived for a while in Épinay-sur-Orge with de Coigny; afterwards, they divided their time between winters in Paris and summers in Chenoise.
 There, de la Fuye records that "elles seront la providence des malheureux" ("they were the providence of the unfortunate"), to whom they opened their home alongside the elite of French society.
 Frequent visitors included Talleyrand, the Dukes of Polignac and Louis Henri, Prince of Condé, who maintained a set of hunting equipment there.
 They were also known for their public balls, held in front of their château.

 In later life, both sisters turned to religion, and Aurore became a "Canoness of the Royal Chapel of Saint Anne of Munich" in 1826.
 A regular caller at their house was the royalist political theorist turned priest Antoine Eugène Genoud, who mentioned the de Bellegarde sisters in his memoirs and acted as a tutor to Adèle's son Louis.

 De Bellegarde died on 7 January 1830 in Paris, at her son's apartment on Rue Voltaire.
 In her will, she expressed her wish to be buried in the churchyard at Chenoise, without expense, and that a hundred francs be given to the poor.
-After her death, Aurore placed a stone in the churchyard with an inscription in Adèle's memory and the words "priez pour celle qui vous aimait" ("pray for she that loved you"), but the location of her tomb is unknown.
+After her death, Aurore placed a stone in the churchyard with an inscription in Adèle's memory and the words "priez pour celle qui vous aimait" ("pray for her that loved you"), but the location of her tomb is unknown.
 Aurore died on 7 March 1840, and was buried in Montmartre Cemetery.